JnyJny/busylight/README.md

 After installing into the virtual environment, the project is now available in editable mode.
-Changes made in the source will be reflected in the runtime behavior when running in the poetry initiated shell.
+Changes made in the source will be reflected in the runtime behavior when running in the uv managed virtual environment.

 ## Linux Post-Install Activities